nanoc/nanoc.app/content/docs/3-getting-started.md

 author: "John Doe"
 </code></pre>

 Now output the author name in the layout.
-Put this piece of code somewhere in your layout (somewhere between the `<body>` and `</body>` tags, please, or you won't see a thing):
+Put this piece of code somewhere in your layout (somewhere between the `<body>` and `</body>` tags, please, or you won’t see a thing):

 <pre title="Sample code to be added to the default layout"><code class="language-html">
 &lt;% if @item[:author] %>